jestan/sbt-app-assembler/README.markdown

 ## Requirements
- sbt 0.10.1
+ sbt 0.11.x

 ## Installation

- sbt 0.10.1
+ sbt 0.11.x

  Build the plugin in and publish it locally.

- Add the following lines to ~/.sbt/plugins/build.sbt or PROJECT_DIR/project/plugins/build.sbt
+ Add the following lines to plugins.sbt

-> libraryDependencies += "hms.sbt.plugins" %% "sbt-app-assembler" % "0.1.0-SNAPSHOT"
+> addSbtPlugin("hms.sbt.plugins" %% "sbt-app-assembler" % "0.1.1-SNAPSHOT")

 Inject plugin settings into project in build.sbt: